-The Technical Manager provides event development and operation support to MIT Museum users on all technical systems in the presentation spaces of the Museum.
-The Technical Manager performs a variety of tasks specific to the preparation and implementation of public engagement programs and rentals (including performances, festivals, lectures, film and video screenings).
-Responsibilities include, but are not limited to, assisting with lighting, video, live sound engineering, basic lighting level setting, and managing all production elements and additional Production Support for museum programming (presentations, performances, and rentals).
+The AV Technical Manager provides event development and operation support to MIT Museum users on all technical systems in the presentation spaces of the Museum.
+The AV Technical Manager performs a variety of tasks specific to the preparation and implementation of public engagement programs and rentals (including performances, festivals, lectures, film, and video screenings).
+Responsibilities include, but are not limited to: video, live sound engineering, basic lighting level setting, and managing all production elements and additional Production Support for museum programming (presentations, performances, and rentals).
 The position reports maintenance and repair needs and recommends upgrades based on use cases.

 Principal Duties and Responsibilities (Essential Functions)

-- Work with Producer on the planning, preparation, and implementation of technical elements for current and future museum presentations and festivals.
+- Work with the Director of Technology, museum staff and external clients on the planning, preparation, and implementation of technical elements for current and future museum presentations and festivals.

 - Artist rider management & contract administration (with appropriate internal & external departments).